Tom Purcell: Americans rediscover the summer picnic

 But there is hope for us.

 Smithsonian reports that interest in picnics has exploded on social media.
-On Pinterest alone, searches for picnic date ideas have grown by 385 percent since last year.
+On Pinterest alone, searches for picnic date ideas have grown by 385% since last year.

 I just Googled “summer picnic” and was delighted to see picnic activities taking place all over the nation — and lots of ideas to make your picnic fun and your picnic food delicious.